urlfreezer/urlfreezer_wordpress_plugin/urlfreezer/readme.txt

 == Description ==

-URL Freezer checks your website's URLs and notifies you if a link has gone offline (404)
+URL Freezer checks your website's URLs, notifies you if a link has gone offline (404) and redirect your link to a snapshot of the original link content.

 URL Freezer features include: